jaebradley/nba_data/README.md

 [![Build Status](https://travis-ci.org/jaebradley/nba_data.svg?branch=master)](https://travis-ci.org/jaebradley/nba_data)

 # Introduction
 Getting (free) NBA statistics, even the most basic, can be a real pain.
-Luckily, the NBA Stats API (http://stats.nba.com/stats/) can provide many of these statistics.
+Luckily, the NBA Stats API (base uri: http://stats.nba.com/stats/) can provide many of these statistics.
 This project, and more specifically, this client, serves as an abstraction on top of the NBA Stats API.